J-Course: Terms and Conditions (Bridging Course)

 - Students must be aged 18 and over.

-- To ensure placement in a suitable course, new and returning students are required to complete a placement test consisting of a written test and a mini-interview prior to their enrolment, with the exception of first-term enrolments in the Starter and 10 Week Taster courses, which are suitable for absolute beginners, as well as any students determined by J-Course to not require a placement test.
+- To ensure placement in a suitable course, new and returning students are required to complete a placement test consisting of a written test and a mini-interview prior to their enrolment.

 - Some courses require a pass mark to advance to the next level course.
-All Term 4 Elementary 1, Pre-Intermediate and Intermediate 2 students wishing to enrol in Term 1 of the Elementary 2, Intermediate 1 and Advanced courses respectively must obtain at least 60% on their achievement tasks in Week 10.
+All Bridge Level 2 and 4 students wishing to enrol in Term 1 of the Elementary 2 and Intermediate 1 courses respectively must obtain at least 60% in their achievement tasks in Week 10.

-- Students enrolling in the first term of the Starter course, and other students requiring a placement test will be charged a $20 non-refundable administration fee in addition to the $350 course fee when enrolling.
+- Students enrolling in their first term, or after a break of 1 term or more will be charged a $20 non-refundable administration fee in addition to the $350 tuition fee when enrolling.
 Please note that the administration fee is distinct from The Japan Foundation, Sydney membership fee ($25).

-- Textbook fees and The Japan Foundation, Sydney membership fees are not included in course fees or the administration fee, and will be charged separately if required.
+- Textbook fees and The Japan Foundation, Sydney membership fees are not included in the tuition fees or administration fee, and will be charged separately if required.

-- Applicable textbook fees will be charged along with course fees at the time of enrolment, with the exception of the Advanced and Upper Advanced courses which do not have regular set textbooks.
+- Applicable textbook fees will be charged along with course fees at the time of enrolment.

 - Textbook fees will be charged only for terms where new textbooks are required for the enrolled course.